AI

 Aider tried to open a browser-based OAuth flow on a headless box.
 Either set the provider key directly (OPENROUTER_API_KEY in .env) or pass --api-key openrouter=<key>.

-• Aider: git-native, multi-provider, repo-map-aware, command-rich.
+• Aider: git-native, multi-provider, repo-map-aware, command-rich, atomic per-edit commits.
 Best when you want fine-grained control and provider flexibility.

-• Claude Code: deepest agent ecosystem, hooks, skills, plugins.
+• Claude Code: deepest agent ecosystem, hooks, skills, plugins, MCP.
 See the Claude Code cheat sheet.

 • Codex CLI: tight focus, OpenAI-only, very strong at short surgical refactors.
 See the Codex CLI cheat sheet.

-• OpenCode: open-source TUI, also multi-provider.
-See the OpenCode setup guide.
+• OpenCode: open-source TUI, server-mode native.
+See the OpenCode CLI cheat sheet.

 Frequently asked questions